mindgruve/mg-press/README.md

         update the Site Address (URL) to be at your web root.
         For example, using localhost your site address setting would be: http://localhost/

+## WordPress Configuration

+MgPress uses a YAML to configure your WordPress installation.
+The config file is located at **[project-root]/config/wpConfig.yml**
+If the wpConfig.yml file doesn't exist, it will be copied over from wpConfig.yml.dist when you perform a composer install or update.

+## Environmental Variables

+You can also set configuration by using environmental variable substitution.
+This is helpful if you need to package your application in a docker container or if you utilize continuous integration.

+MgPress follows the same syntax as Apache - ${ENVIRONMENTAL_VARIABLE}
+For example if you had the following entries in your wpConfig.yml..

+    DB_NAME:          '$(DATABASE_NAME)'
+    DB_USER:          '$(DATABASE_USER)'
+    DB_PASSWORD:      '$(DATABASE_PASSWORD)'
+    DB_HOST:          '$(DATABASE_HOST)'

+Then the environmental variables DATABASE\_NAME, DATABASE\_USER, DATABASE\_PASSWORD, and DATABASE\_HOST will be used.

 ## Included Libraries
 Wordpress 4.1.1 - https://wordpress.org/